DeimosMH/DCH_CppPrimerPlus/docs/exercises.md

 structure.
 It should display the contents of both structures by using showSales().

-??? note "Code - prototypes"
+??? note "Code - Prototypes"
     <!--codeinclude-->
     [](../exercises/chapter9/ch9_4_sales.cpp)
     <!--/codeinclude-->